Azure/open-service-broker-azure/docs/quickstart-aks.md

 ### Install the Azure CLI

 Install `az` by following the instructions for your operating system.
 See the [full installation instructions](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) if yours isn't listed below.
+You will need az cli version 2.0.37 or greater.

 #### MacOS